Demonstrating Fault Tolerance with Automatic Try-Catch

 View on Github

-Kubetorch gives you powerful programmatic fault tolerance over your code, and in this example, we show the common case where you might hit OOMs on your remote processes and it takes a human to manually restart (or you overprovision every job to avoid the errors).
+Kubetorch gives you powerful programmatic fault tolerance over your code, and in this example, we show the common case where you might hit OOMs on your remote processes, and it either takes a human to manually restart or you end up overprovisioning every job to avoid the errors.

-1. A function to process a file that fails randomly 20% of the time and throws a fake OOM
+1. Define a function to process a file that fails randomly 20% of the time and throws a fake OOM

-2. Hard coded example of instance specs that are used by launch_service to launch our function onto compute
+2. Specify a hard coded example of instance specs that are used by launch_service to launch our function onto compute

-3. Iterating through the instance config sizes and calling the remote processing (running on larger and larger compute) in a loop over any files that failed the previous size.
+3. Iterate through the instance config sizes and call the remote processing (running on larger and larger compute) in a loop over any files that failed the previous size.

 This code would run identically from local laptop as it would from CI (e.g. GitHub Actions) or from an orchestrator.
 All actual execution is dispatched out, with the orchestrator just acting as the "driver" program that handles the faults that propagate back and deciding what to do next (in this case, trying larger compute)